ckeditor/ckeditor4-docs/guides/dev/features/sharedspace/README.md

 ## Related Features

-Try the [Toolbar Location](#!/guide/dev_toolbarlocation) feature to customize the toolbar position within the editor user interface.
+If you are looking for an alternative method to change the editor user interface, see the [Toolbar Location](#!/guide/dev_toolbarlocation) feature that lets you customize the toolbar position within the editor user interface.